ernie-h/eh-personal-v2/content/blog/reflection/oldlog.md

 ## Day 34: 30th July, 2018
 #### **Thoughts:**
 Finished midterm and worked on assignment.
 Woke up hella early to do it.
 Got incredibly tired.
-Made babe really unhappy by being indecisive and not being punctual.
+Made N really unhappy by being indecisive and not being punctual.
 I friggin made her cook for me and I was not on time cause i was too distracted being a man-child.
 Sighhhhhh. get yo shit together.